UPPMAX/HPC-python/docs/ml.rst

          #SBATCH --mail-type=begin        # send email when job begins
          #SBATCH --mail-type=end          # send email when job ends
          #SBATCH --mail-user=bjorn.claremar@uppmax.uu.se
          # Remove any loaded modules and load the ones we need
          module purge  > /dev/null 2>&1
          module load uppmax
          module load python_ML_packages/3.9.5-gpu
-         module load python/3.9.5
+         module load python/3.9.5 # to get some extra packages

          # Output to file - not needed if your job creates output in a file directly
          # In this example I also copy the output somewhere else and then run another executable (or you could just run the same executable for different parameters).

          python tf_program.py 1 2 > myoutput1 2>&1
          cp myoutput1 mydatadir
          python tf_program.py 3 4 > myoutput2 2>&1
          cp myoutput2 mydatadir
          python tf_program.py 5 6 > myoutput3 2>&1
          cp myoutput3 mydatadir

 .. keypoints::

   - At all clusters you will find PyTorch, TensorFlow, Scikit-learn
   - The loading are slightly different at the clusters
-     - UPPMAX: All tools are available from the module ``python_ML_packages``
+     - UPPMAX: All tools are available from the module ``ml gcc/9.3.0 openmpi/3.1.5 python_ML_packages``
-     - HPC2N: ``module load GCC/10.3.0  OpenMPI/4.1.1 TensorFlow/2.6.0-CUDA-11.3.1``
+     - HPC2N: ``ml GCC/10.3.0  OpenMPI/4.1.1 TensorFlow/2.6.0-CUDA-11.3.1 PyTorch/1.10.0-CUDA-11.3.1``